frandiox/vite-ssr/README.md

 </template>
 ```

 - Calling your API directly from Vue components using Vue's [`serverPrefetch`](https://ssr.vuejs.org/api/#serverprefetch), and storing the result in the SSR initial state.
+It's also possible to recreate [`asyncData` à la Nuxt.js](https://github.com/frandiox/vite-ssr/discussions/46#discussioncomment-988827).

 ```js
 // Main